-The University is a participant in a consortium of academic institutions and government and business leaders in the construction and operation of an approximately \$95 million Massachusetts Green High Performance Computing Center in Holyoke, Massachusetts.
+The University is a participant in a consortium of academic institutions and government and business leaders that constructed and operates the \$95 million Massachusetts Green High Performance Computing Center ("MGHPCC") in Holyoke, Massachusetts.
 The cutting-edge, research-oriented facility relies on hydroelectric power and is intended to encourage economic development in the region and serve as a vehicle for collaboration between key participants while establishing Massachusetts as a global leader in the application and development of next generation computing technologies.
 In addition to the University, academic partners include the Massachusetts Institute of Technology, Boston University, Harvard University, and Northeastern University, and key business participants include Cisco Systems and EMC Corporation.
-This facility was fully commissioned in February 2013.